|

 shop of any kind, the first thing he

-looks to see if there is any
+looks to see is if there is any

 competition in the neighborhood that